lidawei0124/ISD_yolo_dual/README.md

 #first step#

-	download dataset from above url, then unzip and put folders into "img_registration"
+	download dataset from above urls, then unzip and put folders into path "img_registration"

 #(option)train "the fast homography estimation network"#

-*download coco dataset if you want train "the fast homography estimation network" from scratch:
+*download coco dataset if you want to train "the fast homography estimation network" from scratch:

 	cd img_registration